 Xeo Quyt Forest in Vietnam

 You can explore parts of the forest to gain historical insights into the war.
 You can enter some of the bunkers and walk through some former minefields.
-The forest also has a whole underground house which was a major hideout.
+The forest also has a whole underground house, which was a major hideout.
 Visit this attraction site to admire nature’s beauty and discover expertly hidden bunkers.

 The Killing Fields and Tuol Sleng Genocide Museum in Phnom Penh

-After visiting the rustic countryside in the Mekong Delta region in Vietnam, make your way to these two locations in Phnom Penh.
+After visiting the rustic countryside in the Mekong Delta region in Vietnam, visit these two locations in Phnom Penh.
 Although gothic, these locations help you understand the downsides of Cambodian history.
 The museum chronicles the Cambodian genocide.
 Unfortunately, this site is not suitable for children as a result of the displays in the museum.
 You will see the skulls and bones of the victims of the genocide as well as their postmortem pictures and torture photos.
 These sites take you through a journey of how people suffered at the hands of the Khmer Rouge and its soldiers.

 Taking a trip to these places almost feels like walking through history.
 On the museum walls, you can see tiny traces of splattered blood on the floor and walls.
 The Choeung Ek killing field was used as a mass graveyard for over 10,000 bodies.
-While these sights might look very gory, it is important to understand these people’s history and how many Cambodians were denied the right to live.
+While these sights might look very gory, it is crucial to understand these people’s history and how many Cambodians were denied the right to live.

 The Royal Palace and the Silver Pagoda in Phnom Penh